QuinnFreedman/modular/modules/Clock/docs/assembly_instructions.md

 ![](images/tutorial_05.jpg)

-Repeat the same process for attatching the Arduino to the rear board.
+Repeat the same process for attaching the Arduino to the rear board.

 ![](images/tutorial_06.jpg)

-Attatch the power header and capacitor to the rear board.
+Attach the power header and capacitor to the rear board.
 Make sure to align the notch in the power header with the silkscreen.
 Looking from the back of the module, the notch should be on the right when the module is upright.

 ![](images/tutorial_07.jpg)

-Attatch the wires to the screen.
+Attach the wires to the screen.
 If you want, you can use a DuPont connector or a JST XH-2.54 connector to make the screen detachable.
 Or just solder the wires straight to the screen.

-Make sure to trim the tips extra flush so they don't short out against the faceplate when the screen is attatched.
+Make sure to trim the tips extra flush so they don't short out against the faceplate when the screen is attached.

 ![](images/tutorial_08.jpg)